anonloftune/LoFTune/README.rst

 Datasets and Models
 ---------------

-All the datasets and models used in this research are available in our `Huggingface profile <https://huggingface.co/anonloftune>`_.
+All the training datasets and models used in this research are available in our `Huggingface profile <https://huggingface.co/anonloftune>`_.
+Insurance models are provided as PEFT models.
+We recommend merging the LoRA weights into the corresponding base model before performing any evaluation.

 .. |PyPI pyversions| image:: https://badgen.net/pypi/python/black